iRobotEducation/create3_docs/docs/hw/mechanical.md

 Push-in, split-shank plastic rivets (either for M3 or 0.115" holes) are fast and inexpensive ways to mount thin stock to the Create® 3 robot's faceplate.
 ### Highly sophisticated interlocking brick system
 The typical toy brick has its studs spaced at 8 mm, while Create® 3's holes are spaced at 12 mm.
-It is possible to place an [adapter (576 kB)](data/brackets/C3-Stud-Mount.stl) into every other hole in order to connect toy bricks to the Create® 3.
+It is possible to place an [stud adapter mount](../print_generic/#stud-mount) into every other hole in order to connect toy bricks to the Create® 3.
 We recommend printing at 100% infill.

 ## Adding sensors
-A growing library of brackets for attaching sensors to the Create 3 robot using its 12 mm grid of 3 mm holes is available [here](https://github.com/iRobotEducation/create3_docs/tree/main/docs/hw/data/brackets).
+A growing library of printable mounts for attaching sensors to the Create 3 robot using its 12 mm grid of 3 mm holes is available [here](../print_sensor_mounts/).

 ## Adding a rear caster
 Out of the box, Create® 3  has a center of gravity in front of the two drive wheels and features an integrated front caster to act as a third point of contact.